 Remember that we should create content for our target audience but not only.
 Some of it needs to be appealing to Linkreators as it could be enough to boost your entire website’s ranking.

-Exemple: You are creating a Guidebook that has value for your target audience but specifically designed for your Linkreators.
+Exemple: You are creating a Guidebook that has value for your target audience but is specifically designed for your Linkreators.
 This way you can get many links from other sites in your niche.

-1. How to find your Linkreators?
+2. How do you find your Linkreators?